Procurement Ads

 • Proposed methodology and detailed work plan: Explaining the approach to mapping credit pathways and financial products (50 points)

-• Consultant profile(s): CVs (maximum 4 pages; additional pages will not be considered) and the composition/qualifications of any support team mobilized for the assignment (30 points)
+• Consultant profile(s): CVs (maximum 4 pages per CV; additional pages will not be considered) and the composition/qualifications of any support team mobilized for the assignment (20 points).

-• Experience support documents: Copies of documents demonstrating previous experience relevant to this mission.
+• Experience support documents: Copies of documents demonstrating previous experience relevant to this mission (10 points).

 Financial Proposal (20%):